 Brand Name: Examples include Bentyl and Triactin

-Dicyclomine capsules is used for:
+Dicyclomine capsules are used for:

 Treatment of the symptoms of irritable bowel syndrome.
 It may also be used for other conditions as determined by your doctor.

 Dicyclomine capsules are an anticholinergic.
 It works by blocking a chemical in the smooth muscle of the stomach and intestines causing them to relax, which reduces cramping.